Graffioh/graffioh/mds/projects.md

 ## ScoutThis

-iOS app for photographers and location scouts, keep track of locations and equipments with photos and notes (Swift)
+iOS app for photographers and location scouts, keep track of locations and equipments with photos and notes (Swift, MapKit, CoreData)

 ## PhotoEditAppClone